How to Stick to a Daily Routine (7 Principles to Consider)

 We know this all too well because it’s a faulty logic trap we’ve all experienced at some point.

 Monkey mind is a Buddhist term that means “unsettled; restless; capricious; whimsical; fanciful; inconstant; confused; indecisive; uncontrollable.”

 Monkey mind is an especially big problem for those who have attention deficit hyperactivity disorder (or ADHD), but most have struggled with this problem at some point.

 Monkey mind can keep you from sticking to your daily routine.
 It often happens when an action causes you to think of a related action.
 The second action leads to a third, and so on and so forth.
 Eventually you’re doing something that has nothing to do with the first action.

 For instance, let’s say part of your morning routine is to journal for 10 minutes.
+(Check out these daily journal templates you can use.)
 A decision to check your email “real quick” can lead to all kinds of distractions, such as clicking on a link in an email that goes to a blog post that has links to other blog posts.
 And of course there are the comments on the blog that you just have to respond to.
 Suddenly that 10-minute creativity routine has turned into a 30-minute rabbit hole of unproductive tasks.